Iamlel/aoc2023/README.md

 I have also included original code to the individual days before I stuffed them into the quine.

+My hope is that I can not only stuff everything together, but optimize the quine to save on variables, code, etc -- hopefully reducing the size and making it run faster.

 ## Environment
 - CPU: Intel i7-8700 (2) @ 3.192GHz
 - GPU: 00:02.0 VMware SVGA II Adapter